-A recovery drive is used to Refresh/ Reset/ Recover/ Restore/ Review/ Reinstall Windows Using a USB Recovery Drive.
-But the best option is repair as it helps to keep all your OS settings and installed apps intact.It simply means using windows System Files from
+A recovery drive is used to Repair/ Reset/ Recover/ Restore/ Review Windows Using a USB Recovery Drive (also called as Windows repair drive).
+The best option is to repair as it helps to keep all your OS settings and installed apps intact.It simply means

 If you are blessed enough, you have already had an external USB drive (better even, a System Image Backup) created when your PC or laptop was functioning without a glitch.
 If you haven't, don't worry.
 You can still create one from another PC running on Windows 10.
 Thanks to Windows, there won't be any licencing issues.
 But if that PC carries any imperceptible or deficient or corrupt system files, the same will be copied in your drive.
 Count on your luck.

 It will help you prepare ahead of time if your PC ever develops a problem.
 Earlier versions of Windows used to provide a recovery CD with the OS, not the case with Windows 10 nowadays.
 We need to create a recovery drive ourselves.
 And, the process is as easy as cooking an omelette.
-Make sure the file system on the USB is FAT32.
-If not, right click on it and format after selecting FAT32 file system.
+Make sure the file system on the USB is formated keeping file system at NTFS.
+Right click, select NTFS and format.
 When a recovery drive is being prepared, everything stored on the USB drive will be deleted.
 So, do not forget to take its backup to another drive.
 You will require a USB drive of at least 16 GB storage for this process.
 Please note that everything on this USB drive is going to be erased.
-Before choosing from Recover from Drive option, you would like to use Advanced options like System Restore, Running malware scan, SFC, Disc check, Startup Repair as described in previous tutorials.
 But if you think these things don't work and the malware might have caused irreversible massacre, then it is wise to choose Recover From a Drive or Recovery Manager option.
 Click Recover.
 This process can take as long as 30 to 45 minutes.
 Do not interrupt the recovery process.
 The computer restarts several times during the recovery.
 This is normal.
 After the system recovery is complete, click Finish to restart the computer.
 After a recovery, the computer is more vulnerable to security risks because it does not contain the most recent updates.
 So install antivirus immediately.

 Procedure to Create a USB Recovery Drive